 Dr Robert Flood (FIAO, UCT)

-Dr. Claire Loiseau (University of Montpellier)
+Dr Claire Loiseau (U. Montpellier)

 Dr Ângela Ribeiro (IPVC, Portugal)